CoryWard/OBRC/README.md

 First iteration of OBRC in rust.
-Although not optimized as much as possible, it does beat polars in python in terms of processing time and memory usage, even in polars streaming mode.
+Runs in 6 - 7 seconds.
+Perhaps not the fastest implementation, but it is faster in terms of processing time and memory useage compared with polars in python.